No. 1 Oregon beats No. 17 Syracuse 81-64

 SLOW START

 Oregon had not trailed in its first three games, but that changed against the Orange.
 Lewis hit a 3 from the top of the key to give Syracuse an 18-15 lead early in the second quarter and a follow by Digna Strautmane boosted the edge to 26-19 with 5:41 left in the second.
 Oregon finished the half shooting 9 of 34 (26.5 percent) and Ionescu didn’t score her first point until she converted a free throw with 5:27 left in the second quarter.
-Ionescu finished the half with five points while Hebard, the Ducks’ leading scorer at 23.7 points per game, missed all three of her shots in the opening two periods and was held scoreless.
-Sabally led the way with 14 points and Erin Boley had eight.
+Hebard, the Ducks’ leading scorer at 23.7 points per game, missed all three of her shots in the opening two periods and was held scoreless.
 The Ducks closed the second quarter with a 12-4 spurt to gain a 31-30 lead at the break.

 COACH TIANA